For the purpose of the guidance below, serious incidents are identified as 'notifiable incidents'.

 Extra reporting step for critical notifiable incidents

-Critical notifiable incidents are a small group of notifiable incidents that require an additional and more immediate reporting step due to the critical nature of the harm or risk of harm.
+Critical notifiable incidents are a small group of notifiable incidents that have an additional and more immediate reporting step due to the critical nature of the harm or risk of harm.

-This extra reporting step means providers alert the Regulator that a critical notifiable incident has occurred by completing a critical notifiable incident short form (referred to as ‘Short form’ in Table 2 below) by close of business the next business day.
+This extra reporting step means providers alert the Regulator that a critical notifiable incident has occurred by completing a critical notifiable incident short form (referred to as ‘Short form’ in Table 2 below).
+Do this by close of business the next business day.

-If the incident occurs on a Friday or on the weekend, that means reporting by close of business the following Monday.
+If the incident occurs on a Friday or on the weekend, report it by close of business the following Monday.

-The definitions of critical notifiable incidents are listed below.
+The Regulator's definitions of critical notifiable incidents are below.

-Supported residential services (SRS) have further reporting requirements for notifiable incidents.
-These requirements only apply to providers of supported residential services.
+Supported residential services (SRS) have further reporting protocols for notifiable incidents.
+These protocols only apply to providers of supported residential services.

 The following notifiable incidents must be reported to a resident’s guardian or person nominated: